 ASSUMPTION BYM CHURCH, PROVIDENCE, R.I.
-OUR PARISH HISTORY 1870-2017 1870 Catholics of Elmwood petition Bishop Francis McFarland of Hartford for a church in this area.
+OUR PARISH HISTORY 1870-2018

+Catholics in the Elmwood neighborhood petition Bishop Francis McFarland of Hartford for a church in this area.
 Congregations at St. Michael's on Oxford Street and St. Mary's on Broadway were increasing dramatically and the district between the two was becoming thickly settled.
-There had long been talk of the formation of a new parish to reduce the overflow in the South Providence and Olneyville churches and to afford greater convenience to those who resided in the Elmwood neighborhood.
+There had long been talk of the formation of a new parish to reduce the overflow in the South Providence and Olneyville churches and to afford greater convenience to those who resided in the Elmwood area of the city.
 A young assistant pastor from St. Michael's by the name of Father Michael Clune saw the need and collected the necessary funds from people in the neighborhood to buy a site and erect a temporary structure.
 The site purchased by Father Clune was on Linwood Avenue but was ultimately rejected as the site of the Church by the Vicar General of the Diocese of Hartford, Father Hughes.
-It was Father Hughes himself who negotiated the purchase of the lot of land on which the present church and rectory now stand.
-September 1870 Work begins at the site of the new Assumption Church at the corner of Potters Avenue and Jessamine Street.
+It was Father Hughes himself who in April 1870 negotiated the purchase of the lot of land on which the present church and rectory now stand.

+Once the site had finally been determined area residents undertook the task of taking up a monthly collection to raise funds for building the church.
+As summer approached, work begins at the site of the new Assumption Church on a tract of land between Potters Avenue and Jessamine Street (now known as Benedict Street).
 Parishioners actually dig the foundation of the church themselves!
-After a hard days work they would arrive late in the afternoon in their horses and wagons armed with picks and shovels and would work well into the evening.
-When construction of the original church building finally began it was the nickels, dimes and quarters of these newly-arrived immigrants that would ultimately build this Church.
-June 1871 Rev. Michael M. Clune had been transferred to St. Patrick's but was appointed the first pastor of Assumption Parish when the large clapboard church building was nearing completion.
-One of Father Clune's earliest undertakings as the pastor was the organization of a choir of some 150 voices under the direction of a Professor Keagan.
+After a long day at their regular jobs these hard-working individuals would arrive in horses and wagons armed with picks and shovels and would often toil well into the evening and on Saturdays.
+By September, the site was ready for the masons and carpenters hired to do the actual construction.
+Incredibly, it was the nickels, dimes and quarters of these newly-arrived immigrants that would ultimately fund the building of this magnificent Church.

+Rev. Michael M. Clune had been transferred to St. Patrick's but was now appointed the first pastor of Assumption Parish when the large clapboard church building was nearing completion.
+One of Father Clune's earliest undertakings as the Pastor was the organization of a choir of some 150 voices under the direction of a Professor Keagan.
 Initially there were approximately 1400 parishioners mostly of Irish descent.
 The presence of this new church and the availability of affordable housing would encourage the growth of this heavily Irish neighborhood.
 Many parishioners found work at the Elmwood Cotton Mills on Daboll Street.
 The mill had begun operations just a few years earlier in 1866.
-The company made cotton cloths, prints, sheeting and fancy goods, The company's best known product called "Elmwood shirting" was a fancy grade cotton cloth which gave the company a reputation for producing high-quality goods.
+The company made cotton cloths, prints, sheeting and fancy goods.
+The company's best-known product called "Elmwood shirting" was a fancy grade cotton cloth which gave the company a reputation for producing high-quality goods.
 Cable Electric Products would purchase the complex in 1948.
 In the 1990's the buildings were purchased by the City of Providence and totally renovated.
 It is now the site of the Charles Fortes Elementary School.
-August 20, 1871 The new church is dedicated by the Bishop of Hartford Bishop Francis McFarland.